How can we help you today?

 • Factor shipping into pricing: If you’re offering free shipping, consider the shipping cost in your item’s price to maintain profitability.

-• Use eBay’s Global Shipping Program for international orders: The GSP program or currently the eBay International Shipping simplifies the process of shipping internationally by dealing with customs and import charges.
+• Use eBay’s International Shipping/Global Shipping Program for international orders: eBay International Shipping (formerly GSP) simplifies international shipping by handling customs and import charges.

-eBay processes the transaction and deposits the funds directly into the seller’s linked bank account or Payoneer account.
+eBay processes the transaction, deducts selling fees and other costs, then sends your payout to your linked checking account or eligible debit card.
+Depending on your location and account setup, other payout options may apply.
 This process consolidates all fees, reports, and customer support, and allows sellers to choose their own payout schedule (daily, weekly, etc.).

 How to optimize your eBay listings